TomDDG/ZXPicoMD/README.md

   - +1x 9pin header socket if using the PCB
 - 5x 6×6mm Right Angle Micro Push Buttons for mounting on the PCB (you can use any push button these are just the ones that I use)
 - 2x Bi-Colour LEDs, common cathode (centre negative).
 Pick whatever colours you want and change the resistors to match, my rule of thumb is forward voltage/2 in kOhms so if forward voltage is 2V use a 1kOhm resistor.
 The LEDs are (D)rive/(W)rite and (S)D Card Access/(I)nput Ready.
-- 5x 1n4148 diodes [WR.PR(D), ERASE(D), COMMS(D), RW(D), CLK(D)].
+- 5x 1N4148 diodes [WR.PR(D), ERASE(D), COMMS(D), RW(D), CLK(D)].
 These could also be replaced with BAT42/43 diodes but only WR.PR is output.
-- 1x 1n4001 diode for the 5v in, this is to allow USB to be connected and the Spectrum at the same time (any of the 400x series should work, I use 4004 as it was the one I had in stock) [5V(D)]
+- 1x 1N5817 or 1N4001 diode for the 5v in, this is to allow USB to be connected and the Spectrum at the same time (any of the 400x series should work, I use 4004 as it was the one I had in stock) [5V(D)]
 - 1x 10kOhm Resistor for write protect circuit [WPC(R)]
 - 1x 6.8kOhm Resistor for write protect circuit [WPB(R)]
 - 1x 2N2222 Transistor for write protect circuit